-On a betting exchange, you can take a position on the market and afterwards, close the position in such a way that your profit is guaranteed regardless of the outcome of the event.
+On a betting exchange, you can take a position on the market and, afterwards, close the position in such a way that your profit is guaranteed regardless of the outcome of the event.
 Closing a position is not necessarily done to gain profit, but it can also be performed to minimize loss.
-Some of the betting exchanges make the so-called "cash out" option available to you with the click of a button, and you do not have to go into details of the operation because the software of the exchange does everything for you.
-However, not all exchanges offer that feature, and this is where this tool comes into use.
+Some of the betting exchanges make the so-called "cash out" option available with the click of a button, and you do not need to deal with the calculations because the software of the exchange does everything for you.
+However, not all exchanges offer the full functionality of that feature, and this is where this tool comes into use.

 The odds in the formulas are in decimal format.

 If oB>oL => R >0, and the net profit is: